blabla1337/skf-flask/skf/markdown/code_examples/asp/1-code_example--File_Upload--.md

 				/*
-				Now we check the uploaded file for the right mime-type We do this after the upload instead of checking the content type header sinds that header can easily manipulated by an attacker.
+				Now we check the uploaded file for the right mime-type We do this after the upload instead of checking the content type header since that header can easily manipulated by an attacker.
 				*/